 Your Academic Advisory Center (AAC) Advisor is the first step in declaring your major.
-They can help you think about your interests and values and relate them to the majors that we offer in H&SS.
+They can help you think about your interests and values and relate them to the majors that we offer in the Dietrich Cololege.
 Your AAC Advisor can also help you select courses that enable you to explore and identify what majors are best for you.
 The earliest a major will be decalred is mid-semester of the second semester of the Freshman year.
 Primary majors should be declared no later than mid-semester of the last semester of the Sophomore year.

 When you decide on a major, you should meet with your AAC Advisor to audit that major and degree.
 Your advisor will give you a Declaration of Major form and explain the next steps in the process.